bengarrett/DOSee/README.md

 # DOSee

-DOSee - a MS-DOS emulator for the web.
+An MS-DOS emulator for the web.

+DOSee is a front-end for an MS-DOS emulation ecosystem created by many amazing people over many years.

+DOSee itself is a fork of [The Emularity](https://github.com/db48x/emularity) project created by the Internet Archive.
+[EM-DOSBox](https://github.com/dreamlayers/em-dosbox/) is a JavaScript port of [DOSBox](https://www.dosbox.com), the world's most popular MS-DOS emulator in use today.

 ### Dependencies and requirements